lezniakb/lezniakb/README.md

 - Exploring and learning new security tools
 - Expanding knowledge in both offensive and defensive security techniques

-## Beyond Tech
+## Being offline
 When I'm offline, you can find me:
 - Cycling through the city
 - Reading books (Janusz A. Zajdel, Securitum, Andrzej Sapkowski)
-- Editing videos and gameplays
+- Editing videos and gameplay footage

 ## Recommended Learning Resources
 **in English:**